Regulators, donors, and the media will look at Form 990 for information on your organization

 Form 990 requires more information about compensation

-The revised Form 990 calls for more detail relating to the senior care facility’s compensation of officers, directors, trustees, key employees, and highest paid employees.
-The new Schedule J – Compensation Information – calls for more detail on compensation practices and reporting.
+The revised Form 990 calls for more detail relating to the organization’s compensation of officers, directors, trustees, key employees, and highest paid employees.
+Schedule J – Compensation Information – calls for more detail on compensation practices and reporting.
 To have the information your organization needs to comply, you may require new record-keeping procedures.

 The new Form 990 contains 16 schedules that may need to be completed; some of these schedules call for greater attention to related entities, transactions with interested persons, and tax-exempt financing.